10 Things I Do To Sleep Better

 My self-defeating stress was pointed out to me one night by my partner.
 She was fed up with being woken by my constant position changing and grumpy huffing and puffing (which was louder than I thought, apparently).

 I eventually decided to try what she suggested: just stay calm.
 By making the decision to change my attitude, I believe there was a positive shift in my mind.
-After that, I started falling asleep a little quicker, no matter what time of the night it was.
+After that, I believe I started falling asleep a little quicker, no matter what time of the night it was.

 By accepting the fact that sometimes I won’t sleep right through the night, and by understanding that the next day won’t be as painful as I feared, it’s much easier to keep the late night anxiety at bay.